zuozhenggh/learning-library/oci-library/developer-adoption/labs/oci-devops-oke/devops-pipeline/devops-pipeline.md

     ```
     Type `exit` to destroy the pod.

-1. Let's use a pod with `curl` available to query our microservice.
+1. Let's use another pod with `curl` available to query our Fulfillment service.
 Run the command to create a pod:
     ```bash
     kubectl run -i --rm --tty curl --image=radial/busyboxplus:curl --restart=Never
     ```